seanbreckenridge/ipgeocache/README.md

  'timezone': 'America/Los_Angeles'}
 ```

-Purpose here is to just be a thin wrapper that caches this info, so I don't have to think about it.
+Purpose is to just be a thin wrapper that caches this info, so I don't have to think about it for my [random projects](https://github.com/seanbreckenridge/HPI#readme).

 The full function signature is: